Inventory

 Overstock

-Having more inventory than is needed to meet current customer demand, leading to higher storage costs and risk of obsolescence.
+Having more inventory than is needed to meet current customer demand, leads to higher storage costs and the risk of obsolescence.

 Overstocking Penalty